martin-olivier/DoodleJump/README.md

 # Prerequirement

-You will need thoses dependencies to build :
+You will need thoses dependencies to build the game:
 ```
 freetype
 x11